The historical events are presented in an informal documentary style below

 In 1980 the International Organization for Standardization (ISO) defined the Open Syetems Interconnection Basic Reference Model in ISO/EIC 7488-1 which defined the Open Systems Interconnection model (OSI model) as seen below left

-The OSI model is a conceptual 7 layer framework for network communications which is still referred to for the Internet, LANs and WANs
+The OSI model is a conceptual 7 layer framework for network communications which is still referred to for the Internet, home and enterpise networks

 The OSI and the 7 Layer Model actually lost the Protocol Wars though and TCP/IP became the de facto choice for networks small and large worldwide